PGA Weather Forecast: U.S. Open Round-by-Round Temps

 Course Softness: Why Rain Changes Who You Should Bet

-Soft conditions after rain favour a specific type of player.
+Soft conditions after rain favor a specific type of player.
 When greens are receptive, aggressive iron players who attack flags, rather than conservative par-hunters, gain a meaningful edge.
 Stopping power on approach shots becomes less important.
 Players with high attack-angle iron swings, who might struggle on baked-out Augusta-style surfaces, often outperform expectations on waterlogged courses.

 The course softness index in each round’s card shows how wet the course is likely to play, on a scale from Firm to Very Soft.
 Use this alongside the scoring tag (Low Scoring, Soft Scoring, Tough Scoring) to identify rounds where your preferred player archetype gains or loses value.